 Today’s goal is to setup a docker environment using the new Raspberry Pi model A+.
+The same procedure applies also for RPI 3 model B, model B+ and should also work with the newer RPI 4.

 In our previous post, we experienced installing RancherOS on Raspberry Pi model B (please find here the referred post).
 Even if that configuration works well, the missing of a WiFi support on RancherOS for Raspberry is currently a great issue for those people, like me, who wants to try an hardware without ethernet port.